Post Captain (novel): Plot summary

-Offered command of HMS Polychrest, Aubrey turns Canning down.
-Polychrest is an oddly designed ship that was purpose-built as an experimental weapon, the project now abandoned.
-Polychrest is structurally weak and sails poorly, and the first lieutenant, Parker, is liberal with his punishments of the crew.
-Aubrey asks that Tom Pullings be promoted to lieutenant.
-Aubrey is given a free hand by Admiral Harte, who stands to benefit personally from any prizes taken.
-To Harte's disappointment, Aubrey captures no prizes.
+Offered command of HMS Polychrest, Jack turns Canning down.
+Polychrest is an oddly designed ship that was purpose-built as an experimental weapon, though the project is now abandoned and the Admiralty has tried to refit her for ordinary service.
+She is structurally weak and sails poorly, and the first lieutenant, Parker, is liberal with his punishments of the crew.
+Jack asks that Tom Pullings be promoted to lieutenant.
+Jack is given a free hand by Admiral Harte, who stands to benefit personally from any prizes taken.
+To Harte's disappointment, Jack captures no prizes.
 When he drives the French privateer Bellone aground outside a Spanish port, the merchants reward him.
-Harte then assigns Aubrey to escort convoys in the English Channel.
-Aubrey gains a reputation for lingering in port as he carries on a furtive affair with Diana.
-Meanwhile, Maturin is sent on an intelligence gathering mission in Spain.
-On his return, Maturin is advised by Aubrey's friend Heneage Dundas to warn Aubrey about his reputation with the Admiralty.
-When Maturin does so, Aubrey gets angry, their competition over Diana is finally acknowledged, and the two agree to fight a duel.
-Aubrey calls on Diana, but finds her with Canning, ending Aubrey's interest in her.
+Harte then assigns Jack to escort convoys in the English Channel.
+Jack gains a reputation for lingering in port as he carries on a furtive affair with Diana.
+Meanwhile, Stephen is sent on an intelligence-gathering mission in Spain.
+On his return, Stephen is advised by Jack's friend Heneage Dundas to warn Jack about his reputation with the Admiralty.
+When Stephen does so, Jack gets angry, their competition over Diana is acknowledged, and the two agree to fight a duel.
+Jack calls on Diana, but finds her with Canning, ending Jack's interest in her.

-Aubrey is ordered to raid the French port of Chaulieu to sink the French troopships and gunboats gathered there and to destroy the Fanciulla.
-The crew plans to mutiny because of their harsh treatment under Parker, but Maturin overhears their plans and warns Aubrey.
-Aubrey rues his angry words with Maturin, and then quashes the mutiny by putting the instigators and some loyal crew in a ship's boat and promptly beginning the attack.
-During the engagement in Chaulieu, Polychrest runs aground between two enemy batteries.
-Aubrey leads three of the ship's boats to board and capture Fanciulla.
-The successful party then attempts to refloat Polychrest, which founders soon after leaving Chaulieu, and the crew transfer to Fanciulla.
-Aubrey is seriously wounded during the action.
-After the battle, Aubrey and Maturin resume their friendship.
+Jack is ordered to raid the French port of Chaulieu to sink the French troopships and gunboats gathered there and to destroy the Fanciulla.
+The crew plans to mutiny because of their harsh treatment under Parker, but Stephen overhears their plans and warns Jack.
+Jack rues his angry words with Stephen, and then quashes the mutiny by putting the instigators and some loyal crew in a ship's boat and quickly beginning the attack.
+During the engagement, Polychrest runs aground between two enemy batteries.
+Jack leads three of the ship's boats to board and capture Fanciulla.
+The successful party then attempts to refloat Polychrest, which founders after leaving Chaulieu, and the crew transfer to Fanciulla.
+After the battle, Stephen and Jack, who has been seriously wounded in the battle, resume their friendship.